kodecocodes/swift-algorithm-club/Dynamic Programming/README.markdown

         }
 }
 ```
-The solution for this problem is based on [Tushar Roy's Knapsack tutorial](https://www.youtube.com/watch?v=8LusJS5-AGo&t=315s).
+The solution for this problem is based on [Tushar Roy's 0-1 Knapsack Problem tutorial](https://www.youtube.com/watch?v=8LusJS5-AGo&t=315s).